payal-22/Flam_Assignment/README.md

 In this assignment, I built an **interactive cubic Bézier curve** that behaves like a **soft, springy rope**.
 The curve reacts in real time to user input (mouse movement on the web) and visually explains how **Bézier curves, tangents, and basic physics** work together.

-I intentionally implemented everything **from scratch**, without using any built-in Bézier, animation, or physics libraries, so that I could truly understand the underlying math and motion.
+I intentionally implemented everything **from scratch**, without using any built-in Bézier, animation, or physics libraries, so that I could truly understand the underlying math and motion instead of relying on abstractions.

 ---